Uganda March 27-April 5, 2023

 BWINI IMPENETRABLE NATIONAL PARK WHS in southwestern Uganda along the DRC border next to the Virunga National Park and on the edge of the Albertine Rift.
 321 square km of montane and lowland forest, it is accessible only on foot.

 120 mammals, 10 are primates.
-Along with mountain gorilla, species in the park include common chimpanzee, black and white colobus monkeys, L’Hoest’s monkey, African elephant, African green broadbill, and cream-banded swallowtail, red-tailed monkeys, vervets, hornbills and turacos.
+Along with mountain gorillas, species in the park include the common chimpanzee, black and white colobus monkeys, L’Hoest’s monkey, African elephant, African green broadbill, cream-banded swallowtail, red-tailed monkeys, vervets, hornbills and turacos.

 348 birds, 220 butterflies, 27 frogs, chameleons, geckos, and many endangered species.
 Floristically, more than 1,000 flowering plant species, including 163 trees and 104 ferns.